couzhei/graph-theory-and-algorithms/README.md

 #### 🔨**The Hammer Blows**:

-- **Gödel (1931)**: Any [consistent](https://encyclopediaofmath.org/wiki/Consistency) formal system rich enough for arithmetic is _incomplete_—true statements exist that cannot be proven, and the system cannot prove its own (using only the tools within that system).
+- **Gödel (1931)**: Any [consistent](https://encyclopediaofmath.org/wiki/Consistency) formal system rich enough for arithmetic is _incomplete_—true statements exist that cannot be proven, and the system cannot prove its own consistency(using only the tools within that system).
 - **Turing (1936)**: Formalized computation( formalized this with the Turing machine, which became the standard model of what we mean by "computation" or "algorithm."); proved the Halting Problem is undecidable(**Decidability** concerns whether there exists an effective algorithm or procedure that can answer yes-or-no questions about a formal system in finite time, for all possible inputs.)
   Both results—Gödel's incompleteness and Turing's undecidability—share the same shape: limitations.
 They show that no matter what formal system or computing mechanism you construct, there will always be things it cannot do: